tasket/wyng-backup/README.md

 usage while receiving at the expense of some extra CPU usage on the local machine, and also uses less local disk space when snapshots are a factor (implies '--sparse-write`).

-`--dedup`
+`--dedup`, `-d`

 When used with the `send` command, data chunks from the new backup will be sent only if they don't already exist somewhere in the archive.
-If its a duplicate, the chunk will be linked instead of sent and stored, saving disk space and possibly time and bandwith.
+Otherwise, a link will be used saving disk space and possibly time and bandwith.

 The tradeoff for deduplicating is longer startup time for Wyng, in addition to using more memory and CPU resources during backups.
 Using `--dedup` works best if you are backing-up